elm-guides/elm-for-js/How to Read a Type Annotation.md

   in sqrt (dx^2 + dy^2)
 ```

-The `{a |` part of the annotation indicates a base record, with the type variable `a`, is extended.
-Then we list the
+The `{a |` part of the annotation indicates a base record, of type `a`, is extended.
+Then we list the fields it's
-fields it's extended with, and what their types are.
-In the simplest cast, `a` can be the empty record, i.e. there are
+extended with, and what their types are.
+In the simplest cast, `a` can be the empty record, i.e. there are no extra
-no extra fields.
-We use a different type variable, `b`, for the second argument to indicate that the two records don't
+fields.
+We use a different type variable, `b`, for the second argument to indicate that the two records don't have to be
-have to be the same type.
+the same type.
 For example:

 ```elm
 point3D = {x = 1.0, y = 6.3, z = -0.9}